 Temperature Recovery.
-Temperature recovery following door openings is a critical deliverable.
-Thanks to ENERGY STAR criteria, recovery must be measured under highly controlled conditions that account for ambient operating temperature, target setpoint, freezer load, thermocouple location in air and/or simulated product and incoming voltage stability.
-While this is not an ENERGY STAR requirement, manufacturers have access to this data, which is acquired during ENERGY STAR testing.
+Manufacturers who subject their products to ENERGY STAR testing have access to results for mandatory as well as optionally requested criteria.
+For example, temperature recovery following door openings is a critical deliverable.
+Under ENERGY STAR criteria, temperature recovery in an empty chamber must be measured under highly controlled conditions that account for ambient operating temperature, target setpoint, thermocouple location in air and incoming voltage stability.
+In addition, however, PHC requested supplemental testing with simulated product load in order to acquire a more comprehensive assessment of performance in real-world conditions.

-ENERGY STAR Testing Requirements vs Panasonic Healthcare Internal testing:
+ENERGY STAR Testing Requirements vs factory Internal testing

-- ENERGY STAR target operating temperatures are -70°C and -80°C. - ENERGY STAR requires testing under ambient conditions of 24°C, while Panasonic Healthcare tests under ambient conditions of 20°C, 24°C and 30°C. These additional tests at ambient conditions below and above stated ENERGY STAR requirements permit a broader range of comparisons with competitor data.
+- ENERGY STAR target operating temperatures are -70°C and -80°C. - ENERGY STAR requires testing under ambient conditions of 24°C, while factory tests under ambient conditions of 20°C, 24°C and 30°C. These additional tests at ambient conditions below and above stated ENERGY STAR requirements permit a broader range of comparisons with competitor data.
 Examples include temperature recovery under the stress of higher ambient temperature typical of warm labs or hallways where many freezers are located. - All data is acquired in compliance with the ENERGY STAR standard since it most represents actual conditions as determined from more than 8 years of discussion through the ENERGY STAR standards development. - Loads are empty or half full with simulated load of 50% water and 50% glycol.
-Probes are placed in both air and simulated load where temperatures are measured over time and space.
+Probes are placed in air (and optional simulated load) where temperature is measured over time and space.

-Temperature Recovery Testing Sequence
+Temperature Recovery Testing Sequence8

-The Panasonic Healthcare MDF-DU702VH-PA includes a single insulated outer door and two insulated inner doors.
+The MDF-DU702VH-PA includes a single insulated outer door and two insulated inner doors.
 The temperature recovery testing sequence is comprised of timed outer and inner door openings with an opening dwell of 15 seconds and a total sequence of 23 seconds.

 Test Sequence, Seconds Outer Door Inner Door

 Open 2 2

 Open Dwell 15

 Close 2 2

-Total Elapsed 2 3
+Total Elapsed 23

 Pull-Down.
 Pull-down is often noted as a key performance indicator in freezer operation.
 In reality, pull-down is ideally a one-time event, with the pull-down time on initial start-up of little consequence.
 Pull-down metrics, however, are a meaningful indicator of reserve refrigeration power.
-Although not published by ENERGY STAR testing, manufacturers are typically provided this data from their testing agency following the ENERGY STAR protocols.
+Although not required by ENERGY STAR testing, manufacturers are typically provided this data from their testing agency following the ENERGY STAR protocols.